-Historians' analyses of the significance of Eureka differ but nevertheless generally agree that it became a powerful catalyst for change following the three-year cascade of escalating events.
+Historians' analyses of the significance of Eureka differ but nevertheless generally agree that it was a powerful catalyst for change.
+Following the cascade of protests beginning in 1851, it finally brought about the collapse of the old order on the gold fields.

-Historian Geoffrey Serle notes: It seems proper to describe Eureka as 'a fight for freedom' or as a democratic protest against arbitrary government.
+Historian Geoffrey Serle noted: It seems proper to describe Eureka as 'a fight for freedom' or as a democratic protest against arbitrary government.
 To claim much more is unwarranted.
 He answers his own question, To what extent did Eureka accelerate reforms that would have anyhow soon occurred, by claiming that it provided the occasion and the issues on which the latent popular democratic movement could build itself and argues (reasonably but not conclusively) that although it did not affect the form of the new constitution, it gained the vote in practice for the diggers.
-He further argues that the democratic assumptions of the vast majority which were to govern the colony's future course were made clear for the first time at the mass demonstrations in Melbourne (and elsewhere) which Eureka caused.
+He further argues that the democratic assumptions of the vast majority which were to govern the colony's future course were made clear for the first time at the mass demonstrations in Melbourne which Eureka caused.

 The Age newspaper of 20 December 1855 concurred, editorialising: it is certain that the social compact is taking a new shape ...
 The most striking feature... is the earnest and intrepid assertion, common to all classes, of their right to equal ... political privileges.

-(And in two following byelections in suburban Melbourne candidates with strongly democratic policies won the ballot).
+And in two following by-elections in suburban Melbourne, candidates with strongly democratic policies won the ballot.